Minimum requirements for admission to the S.S.P Program include:

 Students who have completed graduate work at another institution must meet all stated minimum application requirements.
 Graduate students may be permitted to apply up to 12 hours of transfer credit at the discretion of the School Psychology Training Committee and the Chairman of the Psychology Department, although generally, no applied courses will be transferred.

-Admission to the Specialist in School Psychology Program is a two-part, two-application process.
-Applicants must apply to both the Office of Graduate Studies and to the Specialist in School Psychology Program.
-The SSP Application is required in order to evaluate information that is not included in the Graduate Studies application form.
-You are encouraged to submit both applications simultaneously to the Office of Graduate Studies and the Department of Psychology.
+Admission to the Specialist in School Psychology Program is a two-part process.
+Applicants must apply to the Office of Graduate Studies through the online process.
+At the same time, applicants should direct letters of reference, personal letter of intent, and vita / resume to the Director of the Specialist in School Psychology Program.
 Acceptance by the LSUS Office of Graduate Studies does not mean that you have been admitted into the SSP program, only that you have been admitted to take graduate coursework.
-You may be admitted to the SSP program only after the program director and training committee recommend your program admission.
+You may be admitted to the SSP program only after the program director and training committee reviews all application materials and then recommends your admission into the program.

 Application packages should be submitted to: